rohan-raman/YFGHWebsite/_pages/about.md

 title: "About"
 ---

-Founded in November 2023, the Youth Foundation for Global Health (YFGH) is a dynamic and forward-thinking organization dedicated to empowering youth in the realm of global health education and activism.
+Founded in May 2023, the Youth Foundation for Global Health (YFGH) is a dynamic and forward-thinking organization dedicated to empowering youth in the realm of global health education and activism.
 We firmly believe that young individuals possess immense potential to make a positive impact on the world, and we strive to provide them with the necessary tools, resources, and opportunities to drive meaningful change in global health.

 # Our Vision
 At YFGH, our vision is a world where youth are actively engaged in global health, equipped with knowledge, and empowered to address the pressing challenges that affect the well-being of communities worldwide.
 We envision a future where young minds are at the forefront of transforming healthcare systems, promoting public health, and championing health equity for all.